the1lab/1lab/src/Cat/Instances/Assemblies/Exponentials.lagda.md

 The currying of an assembly map is slightly more involved to formalise, since we have multiple realisability relations to contend with.
-However, conceptually, it suffices to consider the 'outermost' level, i.e. realisability in $[Y,Z]$.
+However, conceptually, it suffices to consider the "outermost" level, i.e. realisability in $[Y,Z]$.

 ```agda